By Adeva Gwenzi.

 The CRS project will enable farmers to get advice from industry experts thus enabling them to choose drought tolerant varieties suitable for their agro-ecological regions and diversify into livestock.

-Droughts and floods can be major setbacks to farmers and under this project the partners are giving farmers an opportunity to mitigate these through weather based insurance.
+Droughts and floods can be major setbacks to farmers, under this project the partners are giving farmers an opportunity to mitigate these through weather based insurance.

 The CRS project is in line with the Zimbabwe National Climate Change Strategy whose vision is “climate change resilient nation” and goal is “To mainstream climate change adaptation and mitigation strategies in economic and social development at national and sectoral levels through multi-stakeholder engagement